GeoMOER/moer-mpg-remote-sensing/docs/index.md

 Remote sensing has a history of more than 150 years.
 It is well established and cost-effective but must be applied with caution to gain robust results.
 The advent of artificial intelligence has opened a new chapter in data mining and information retrieval.
 Profound skills in data handling, machine learning, team-based software development, workflow documentation and presentation and discussion of result are required.

+#  Geo Information Science Basics

+The basic information and general introduction to the conception of this and the parallel [Remote Sensing Course](https://geomoer.github.io//moer-mpg-remote-sensing/) are available at [Geo Information Science Basics](https://geomoer.github.io//moer-mpg-rsgi-basics/).

+They are an integral and binding part of this course.
+{: .notice--danger}

 # Intended learning outcomes
 At the end of this course you should be able